pierre-fromager/dom-inject/README.md

 # dom-inject

->####Weary using iframe and postMessage ?
+####Weary using iframe and postMessage ?

->#### ...try dom injection !
+####&nbsp;&nbsp; ...try dom injection !

->>**dom-inject** is a *vanilla js* , *ES5* , 2 libs implementation that let you remote dom injection from external source to a local page.
+&nbsp;&nbsp; **dom-inject** is a *vanilla js* , *ES5* , 2 libs implementation that let you remote dom injection from external source to a local page.

->>*Xhr request* usage implies *cross domain origin policy* to be set.
+&nbsp;&nbsp; *Xhr request* usage implies *cross domain origin policy* to be set.

->>You can easily set it with a *specific header* from yours favourite languages or middlewares.
+&nbsp;&nbsp; You can easily set it with a *specific header* from yours favourite languages or middlewares.

->>Keep in mind you need to trust a single domain or a domain list from the remote.
+&nbsp;&nbsp; Keep in mind you need to trust a single domain or a domain list from the remote.

 ## Js Libs

 ### common.js

->is ready function, means Dom Ready.
+&nbsp; is ready function, means Dom Ready.

 ### remotePage.js

->is Xhr mechanism to set remote Dom into the response as a document.
+&nbsp; is Xhr mechanism to set remote Dom into the response as a document.

->The interface is fluent for methods chaining.
+&nbsp; The interface is fluent for methods chaining.

 #### 4 public methods